dyon-assessments/Oberon-beer-locator/README.md

 - npm or yarn install in the source directory

-- npm run dev to start the application up
+- npm run dev to start the application